hellohaptik/docs_haptik/docs/salesforce/setup-laa.md

 A widget will open to begin the team setup.

-The steps to setup the team is as follows -
+The steps to setup the team are as follows -

 1. Provide the **Queue name** and **Team name**.
 2. Select the **members** you want to add to the team.
 3. Provide a **Priority**.
 If you have multiple queues, priority will help the routing configuration to prioritize a queue.
-4. Adjust the chat workload by providing the **Work Item Size** i.e. the number of agents and **Agent Capacity** i.e. how many chats an agent can handle at a time.
+4. Adjust the chat workload by providing the Work Item Size and Agent Capacity -

+For example, 1 chat can be considered as 1 work item and agent capacity is set at 10 i.e. 1 agent can handle 10 chats at a time.

 5. Provide the secured (https) webpage where you will deploying the IVA.

+> Note: This link won't be used in our integration anywhere since Haptik SDK will be directly integrated with your platform.

 6. Select the type as **Service**.
-This will create a case for every chat you receive.
-7. Add an automated reply which will be sent to the user if all users are offline.
+7. Keep the offline support toggle **off** here.
+You will need to configure the offline message  from Haptik platform as mentioned in the documentation later.
+8. You will get a code snippet for integration on your platform - skip this step since Haptik's integration on your platform will handle live agent integration automatically.

 ## Connect the Haptik Platform to Salesforce using credentials

 On Haptik Platform, navigate to **Business Manager** and open the **Platform Deployment** settings, as shown below -

+Select **Salesforce Agent Chat** from the **Platform** drop down list

 ![image](https://user-images.githubusercontent.com/75118325/114354148-76c03700-9b8b-11eb-837c-ac41d255521c.png)

 You will need to copy the following keys from your **Salesforce Setup** to **Haptik's Platform Deployment** -

 * **1. API Endpoint**: To get this value, from Setup, search for Chat Settings and copy the hostname from the API Endpoint.

 ![image](https://user-images.githubusercontent.com/75118325/114354962-89873b80-9b8c-11eb-9a90-faa42118f652.png)